ricard1997/twod-analysis-kit/docs/source/Membrane.rst

 --------

 To study biophysical properties of membranes in 2D we developed 3 classes: :code:`Cumulative2D`, :code:`Voronoi2D`, and :code:`PackingDefects`.
-The first two classes project membrane properties and features such as deuterium order parameter and height to the membrane surface plane.
+The first two classes project membrane properties and features to the membrane surface plane.
 Current structural properites the code computes and projects include:

  - Membrane thickness
  - Deuterium order parameters (Only for Cumulative2D)